 Decompression, or laminectomy, is the primary approach to spinal stenosis surgery.
 Laminectomy involves the removal of any bone, bone spurs, and ligaments that are putting pressure on the nerves in the spinal canal.

 The surgeons can carry out a laminectomy using minimally invasive laparoscopic surgical techniques for most patients.
-They can also combine laminectomy with spinal fusion or stabilization surgery if arthritic degeneration is causing spinal instability.
+They can also combine a laminectomy with spinal fusion or stabilization surgery if arthritic degeneration is causing spinal instability.

 Alternatively, our surgeons may recommend a different minimally invasive procedure using interspinous process devices.
 This technique involves fitting specially designed spacers between the spinous processes at the back of the spine to keep the vertebrae apart and ensure there is enough room for the nerves.